sushma95/sushma95.github.io/README.md

    * Another link for learning Markdown language is [Mastering Markdown](https://guides.github.com/features/mastering-markdown).

    * In the given pdf link [Markdown guide](https://www.markdownguide.org/assets/book/markdown-guide.pdf) one can refer to complete markdown guide.

+## Syntax for Paragraphs

+  * When we want to create a paragraph in markdown we need to amek sure that we leave a blan line between blocks of text or else the     whole text will be collapsed in a single paragraph.So if we require space between two sentences we need to make sure we leave a blank line between them.